shylkymc/Predicting-Borrower-s-Credit-Risk/README.md

-# Predicting Borrowe's Credit Risk
+# Predicting Borrower's Credit Risk
 A model to predict borrowers who will not pay back.

 ## Introduction